 The chiselled fuel tank gets matte black and painted sections.
 In addition, it comes with large extensions with air-vents.
 While the side panels remind faintly of FZ16, they are relatively thinner for keeping a check on body weight.

 Round the back, it sports LED tail-lamps and gets split-seat with integrated grab rail for pillion support.
 The fit, finish and build quality is top notch, it surpasses rivals in the segment.
 On the feature front, the bike comes with a saree guard, plastic spatter guard, digital LCD screen with two tripmeter, speedometer, rev numbers and clock.
 Although, we wish Yamaha had also equipped side stand warning and gear position indicators on the bike.
 In addition, it also packs kill switch and supreme quality switch gear.
 Read More – Yamaha R15 V3.0 Will Be More Powerful

 The naked streetfighter is available in three colour options-Warrior White, Ballistic Blue and Knight Black.

 |Max Torque||20Nm @ 6,000rpm|

-In terms of proportions the measures 2,015mm in length, 770mm in width and 1,075mm in height.
-The ground clearance and wheelbase measure 10mm and 1,360mm respectively.
-Saddle height is around 1,075mm and the fuel tank capacity is 14-litres.
-Weighing 148kgs, the bike has a 2.5m of turning radius.
+Dimensionally, the bike measures 2,015mm in length, 770mm in width and 1,075mm in height.
+The saddle height measures 1,075mm while the ground clearance and wheelbase is around 160mm and 1,360mm respectively.
+With a kerb weight of 148kgs, the bike gets a 14-litre fuel tank and has 2.5m of turning radius.